-A Commissioner for Oaths in and for the Province of Saskatchewan

-My Commission expires: Oct 31, 2026
+A Commissioner for Oaths in and for the Province of Saskatchewan My Commission expires: Oct 31, 2026

-Incorporated November 25, 1949 - Charter No. 228

-Annual General Meeting Agenda

-April 18, 2022 - 5:00 p.m.

-Raymore Baptist Church Basement
+Incorporated November 25, 1949 - Charter No. 228 Annual General Meeting April 24, 2023 - 5:00 p.m. | Raymore Baptist Church Basement

-Meeting Minutes
+Minutes

-- 1. Registration 15 members and no guests attended.
+- 1. Registration 24 members and no guests attending.
 Registration list attached. - 2.
-Call to Order Gary Orthner at 5:01PM - 3.
-Adoption of Agenda Lyle Davis moved to adopt the agenda as presented.
-Seconded by Kim Currall.
+Call to Order Gary Orthner at 4:59PM. - 3.
+Adoption of Agenda Steven Trew moved to adopt the agenda as presented.
+Seconded by Tamara Marsh.
 Carried. - 4.
-Minutes of Meetings AGM April 19, 2021 Brittany Purdue moved to approve the minutes of the previous AGM as presented.
-Seconded by Colleen Buitenhuis.
+Minutes of Meetings Annual General Meeting of April 18, 2022 Ellen Phillips moved to approve the minutes of the previous AGM as presented.
+Seconded by Shandar Mann.
 Carried. - 5.
-Business Arising Nothing arising from the minutes of April 19, 2021. - 6.
-Reports: The annual report was made available in paper to members who attended the meeting.
-It included the summary financials; however full financial statements were available to anyone who requested a full set of statements and notes. - Financial Report - Management Discussion & Analysis - Board of Directors Report
+Business Arising Nothing arising from the minutes of April 18, 2022. - 6.
+Reports: The annual report was made available and included the summary financial statements; however the full set of financial statements were available in hard copy to anyone requesting a full set of statements with note disclosure. - Board of Directors Report - Management Discussion & Analysis - Financial Report - G. Orthner and Frisko reviewed the reports. - Adoption of reports Tracey Laturnas moved that the reports be accepted as presented.
+Seconded by Carrie Fettes.
+Carried. - 7.
+Appointment of Auditor for 2023 G. Orthner recommended that MNP be appointed as auditor for 2023.
+Sandra Geber moved to appoint MNP as audit for 2023.
+Seconded by Callie Quenneville. - 8.
+Election Results In Kihn's absence, Senft reported that Gary Orthner and Gene Unruh were elected by acclamation to the Board of Directors.
+Brittany Purdue moved to accept the election results as presented.
+Seconded by Breanne Paulsen.
+Carried. - 9.
+GM Years of Service Presentation Gary Orthner presented Frisko with his 35 year service award. - 10.
+Adjournment Steven Trew motioned to adjourn the meeting at 5:06PM.